 I am a rigorous yet flexible editor, with one hand on the AP Stylebook and the other holding firm to the Chicago Manual of Style.
-Currently, I’m a senior editor at Belt, a Cleveland-based digital magazine covering the Rust Belt, and managing editor for Opera Quarterly, a critical journal of opera and performance studies published by Oxford University Press.
-I also co-edit, with Zoe Zolbrod, the Sunday page of the Rumpus.
+Currently, I am editor in chief of Belt, an independent, Cleveland-based digital magazine covering the Rust Belt, and I co-edit, with Zoe Zolbrod, the Sunday page of the Rumpus.

 From 2010-2012 I was a copy editor at the Chicago Tribune, and from 1998-2007 I was an editor at the Chicago Reader, the city’s award-winning free weekly.
 In addition to substantive editing on a weekly deadline, I also acted as special projects editor for a range of theme-driven issues and projects.
 I initiated the Reader‘s first-ever books issue in 2002 and edited ten all told.
 Most predate the Reader’s online archives, but here’s a more recent sample: